Purpose

 In actual O&M scenarios, you can use the preceding methods to perform atomic index changes.

-Create three function indexes on the
+Add three function indexes to the

 t1_functable.
-One of them is namedi2, and the other two are automatically generated by the system with names in the format offunctional_indexplus a number.obclient> ALTER TABLE t1_func ADD INDEX ((CONCAT(c1,'a'))); Query OK, 0 rows affected obclient> ALTER TABLE t1_func ADD INDEX ((c1+1)); Query OK, 0 rows affected obclient> ALTER TABLE t1_func ADD INDEX i2 ((CONCAT(c1,'a'))); Query OK, 0 rows affected obclient> SHOW CREATE TABLE t1_func; +---------+---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+ | Table | Create Table | +---------+---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+ | t1_func | CREATE TABLE `t1_func` ( `c1` int(11) DEFAULT NULL, `c2` int(11) DEFAULT NULL, KEY `i1` (((`c1` + `c2`) < 1)) BLOCK_SIZE 16384 LOCAL, KEY `functional_index` (concat(`c1`,'a')) BLOCK_SIZE 16384 LOCAL, KEY `functional_index_2` ((`c1` + 1)) BLOCK_SIZE 16384 LOCAL, KEY `i2` (concat(`c1`,'a')) BLOCK_SIZE 16384 LOCAL ) DEFAULT CHARSET = utf8mb4 ROW_FORMAT = DYNAMIC COMPRESSION = 'zstd_1.3.8' REPLICA_NUM = 1 BLOCK_SIZE = 16384 USE_BLOOM_FILTER = FALSE TABLET_SIZE = 134217728 PCTFREE = 0 | +---------+---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+ 1 row in setCreate a columnstore index on the table.
+One of the indexes is namedi2, and the other two are automatically generated by the system with names in the format offunctional_indexfollowed by a number.obclient> ALTER TABLE t1_func ADD INDEX ((CONCAT(c1,'a'))); Query OK, 0 rows affected obclient> ALTER TABLE t1_func ADD INDEX ((c1+1)); Query OK, 0 rows affected obclient> ALTER TABLE t1_func ADD INDEX i2 ((CONCAT(c1,'a'))); Query OK, 0 rows affected obclient> SHOW CREATE TABLE t1_func; +---------+---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+ | Table | Create Table | +---------+---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+ | t1_func | CREATE TABLE `t1_func` ( `c1` int(11) DEFAULT NULL, `c2` int(11) DEFAULT NULL, KEY `i1` (((`c1` + `c2`) < 1)) BLOCK_SIZE 16384 LOCAL, KEY `functional_index` (concat(`c1`,'a')) BLOCK_SIZE 16384 LOCAL, KEY `functional_index_2` ((`c1` + 1)) BLOCK_SIZE 16384 LOCAL, KEY `i2` (concat(`c1`,'a')) BLOCK_SIZE 16384 LOCAL ) DEFAULT CHARSET = utf8mb4 ROW_FORMAT = DYNAMIC COMPRESSION = 'zstd_1.3.8' REPLICA_NUM = 1 BLOCK_SIZE = 16384 USE_BLOOM_FILTER = FALSE TABLET_SIZE = 134217728 PCTFREE = 0 | +---------+---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+ 1 row in setCreate a columnstore index on the table.

-Use the following SQL statement to create the
+Execute the following SQL statement to create the

-tbl3table.CREATE TABLE tbl3 (col1 INT, col2 VARCHAR(50));Create the columnstore index
+tbl3table.CREATE TABLE tbl3 (col1 INT, col2 VARCHAR(50));Create a columnstore index named

 idx1_tbl3on thetbl3table, referencing thecol1column.ALTER TABLE tbl3 ADD INDEX idx1_tbl3 (col1) WITH COLUMN GROUP(each column);

-Set the index to be invisible.
+Modify the index to be invisible.

 Note